keweishang/tech-resources/git.md

 # --graph means show a graph.
 # --decorate means show extra info about remote branches.
 git log --oneline --decorate --all --graph

+# Show the changes of a file, work even if the file was deleted.
+git log --full-history -- myfile
 ```

 ## Rebase or Merge